US Diploma Delivered in Vietnam

 Communications

-Students will investigate the foundations of communication by analyzing, applying, and designing creative works essential to the professional communications industry.
+In Communications, students explore various aspects of communication.
+They will investigate the foundations of communication by analyzing, applying, and designing creative works essential to the professional communications industry.
+This course establishes a comprehensive foundation for students interested in a post-secondary career in communications.

 Debate